matthewmyrick/catch-pokemon/README.md

 cargo build --release
 ```

-The binary will be available at `target/release/catch-pokemon`
+The binary will be available at `target/release/catch-pokemon`.
+You can then:
+- Run it directly: `./target/release/catch-pokemon`
+- Copy it to a directory in your PATH: `cp target/release/catch-pokemon ~/.local/bin/`

 ## Usage